dip-proto/fastly.js/fastly-vcl/vcl-functions/accept_header_functions.md

 ### Parameters

-- `available_languages`: Colon-separated list of languages available for the resource
+- `available_languages`: Colon-separated list of languages available for the resource (must be a literal string, not a variable)
 - `default_language`: Fallback language if no match is found
 - `accept_language_header`: The Accept-Language header value to parse